Контрастна нефропатія

 (See also Overview of Tubulointerstitial Diseases.)

 Contrast nephropathy is acute tubular necrosis caused by an iodinated radiocontrast agent, all of which are nephrotoxic.
 However, risk is lower with newer contrast agents, which are nonionic and have a lower osmolality than older agents, whose osmolality is about 1400 to 1800 mOsm/kg (or mmol/kg).
-For example, 2nd-generation, low-osmolal agents (eg, iohexol, iopamidol, ioxaglate) have an osmolality of about 500 to 850 mOsm/kg (or mmol/kg), which is still higher than blood osmolality.
-Iodixanol, the first of the even newer iso-osmolal agents, has an osmolality of 290 mOsm/kg (or mmol/kg), about equal to that of blood.
+For example, second-generation, low-osmolal agents (eg, iohexol, iopamidol, ioxaglate) have an osmolality of about 500 to 850 mOsm/kg (or mmol/kg), which is still higher than blood osmolality.
+Iodixanol, a newer iso-osmolal agent, has an osmolality of 290 mOsm/kg (or mmol/kg), about equal to that of blood.

 The precise mechanism of radiocontrast toxicity is unknown but is suspected to be some combination of renal vasoconstriction and direct cytotoxic effects, perhaps through formation of reactive oxygen species, causing acute tubular necrosis.